Development of an open vehicle platform for the mobility of the future

 The open platform with open interfaces for the updatable and upgradeable vehicle of the future

 Smartphones have fundamentally changed the way we communicate.
 Extensive office and data communication is possible from any place and at any time.
 Standardized and open software interfaces (API) allow third party providers to offer new applications based on existing hardware.
+As a common basis for the individual technologies of the FlexCAR project, the rolling chassis is an electrically driven and fully X-by-Wire controllable research platform with accessible and open software and hardware.

 The vision of the collaborative project FlexCAR is to transfer this development to new mobility concepts...

 ... by opening up the process of innovation, development, production, and distribution.
 Suppliers as well as new market participants such as start-ups or developer communities are invited to provide services and components for the platform operator (OEM) or directly for the end customer over the entire vehicle life cycle.
 For this purpose, interfaces must be defined on the hardware and software side.
-They must be as easy to use as possible (plug & play), but still meet the highest cybersecurity requirements.
+They must be as easy to use as possible ("plug & play"), but still meet the highest cybersecurity requirements.

 Within the framework of the cyberphysical vehicle platform FlexCAR, self-reflecting, self-describing and service-oriented components are to be developed and integrated in a vehicle demonstrator.